w3f/polkadot-wiki/docs/learn/learn-extrinsics.md

 - **Signed transactions:** these must contain the signature of the account sending the inbound request to the runtime.
-With signed transactions, the account used to submit the request typically pays a transaction fee and must sign it using the account's private key.
+With signed transactions, the account used to submit the request typically pays the transaction fee and must sign it using the account's private key.
 - **Unsigned transactions:** these don't carry any information about who submitted the transaction, since the format of this type of transaction doesn't require a signature.
 You can define what conditions must be met for such a transaction to be valid.